dotboris/vuejs-serverside-template-xss/README.md

 When we play around with the textbox, see that whatever we put in there ends up as a query parameter.
 If we put `foobar` in the textbox, we end up with the following url: `http://localhost:8080/?injectme=foobar`.
-We can also see that the text `foobar` injected in the page.
+We can also see that the text `foobar` is injected in the page.

 This injection looks to be done server side.
 We can confirm this by looking at the source of the page.
 We see that `foobar` was part of the response sent by